Fishing for Affiliate Profits (When You Think You’re Drowning)

-I have worked with thousands of aspiring online entrepreneurs.
+I have worked with thousands of aspiring affiliates and online entrepreneurs.
 Through that experience I’ve found common sticking points that inhibit their success.

 This might seem like obvious coach-speak, but if it’s that obvious why are so many people struggling?
+Why do so many affiliate marketers fail?
 Especially when our inboxes are filled, everyday, with numerous offers promising “the answer”.

 All of these answers sound great, but we also know that they’re a big part of the problem.